 "I'm not sure, Tim.
 I feel there's something more here, some kind of `Abe club' around here that I'm not a member of.
 Does flying with Abe count, or is there something more?"

 "Well, I suppose I can tell you a little more about Abe and the whole flying-with-Abe thing."
 Tim furrowed his brow for a second.
 "Back in the day, gosh, listen to me, I sound like an old man already.
 Back in my day, there were various circles around Abe.
-The innermost circle was a community of four friends from childhood.
-Three died young from a disease and the other passed away five years ago at age eighty-nine.
+The innermost circle was a community of two friends from childhood.
+One died young from a disease and the other passed away five years ago at age eighty-nine.
 They were friends since they were both four.
 The last friend was Peter Weingard, a surgeon in real life, but his AirSpace name was `Pencil.'"

 "The next circle is the old Wolfpack.
 Along with his now-famous airplane designs, he also wrote a plan for some kind of `freedom fighting.'
 I think it was his plan to remove immigration barriers so people in oppressed places could get to less-oppressed places.
 The Wolfpack grew out of that effort and it's still around, although he hasn't been involved running anything in it for a long time.
 Chirp was part of that and I'm told he still runs things.
 Those guys could fly like nobody else and they went places that were truly dangerous.
 I never got the details, but I heard these were places where trespassing pilots were shot down.
 The term Abe used for that kind of flying was, `where they keep score.'
 Flying where somebody dies when two pilots see each other in the sky was `keeping score' in Abe's lingo and `wet missions' were planned flights to those places.
 Sounds kind of like an old spy movie, doesn't it?"